 • Trauma

 I advanced my expertise in these areas through my predoctoral training experiences at the University of North Texas Psychology Clinic, the UNT Counseling and Testing Center, and the Dallas VA Medical Center.
 Moreover, I completed my Predoctoral Internship and Postdoctoral Fellowship at the VA North Texas Healthcare System.
 Before going into private practice in 2014, I worked as a staff psychologist serving Veterans at the Dallas VA Medical Center in an outpatient mental health clinic.
 My job duties included conducting psychological assessments, counseling Veterans and their partners/spouses/families, supervising trainees, and teaching.
-I continue to serve military service members, Veterans, and their families through the Give An Hour organization, a non-profit organization which provides free mental health services for U.S. military personnel and their families affected by the current conflicts in Iraq and Afghanistan.
+I continue to serve military service members, Veterans, and their families through the Give An Hour organization, a non-profit organization which provides free mental health services for U.S. military personnel and their families.
 For more information about this organization please visit their website at giveanhour.org.

-In addition to my private practice, I am also an adjunct faculty member for the psychology department at UNT where I supervise graduate doctoral students in their therapy and assessment work as well as teach courses on adult psychopathology.
+In addition to my private practice, I am also an adjunct faculty member for the psychology department at UNT where I supervise graduate doctoral students in their therapy and assessment work.

-I have been married for over two decades and I have two children, a lovable Labradoodle, and three crazy cats.
-In my spare time, I enjoy reading, planning Disney vacations, watching The Great British Baking Show and most televised cooking programs, and spending time with family and friends.
+I have been married for almost three decades and I have two teenagers, a lovable Labradoodle, an adorable Goldendoodle, three crazy cats, and a lizard named Frances.
+In my spare time, I enjoy reading science fiction, planning Disney vacations, baking (my carrot cake is life-changing), and spending time with family and friends.